-There are many types of milk -- different fat levels, lactose-free, flavored and plain milk, rBST-free, organic and conventionally-produced.
+There are many types of milk -- different fat levels, lactose-free, flavored and plain, rBST-free, organic and conventionally-produced.
 This variety allows consumers to choose the milk product that best matches their nutritional needs and personal preferences.
-All milk and milk products have an irreplacable package of nutrients that cannot be found in any other single food or beverage.
-Cup for cup, organic and regular milk contain the same nine essential nutrients such as calcium, vitamin D and potassium that make dairy products an essential part of a healthy diet.
+All milk and dairy foods have an irreplaceable package of nutrients that cannot be found in any other single food or beverage.
+Cup for cup, organic and regular milk contain the same nine essential nutrients--such as calcium, vitamin D and potassium--that make dairy products an essential part of a healthy diet.

 So what is the process for making organic milk?
-According to USDA, milk and milk products can be labeled "organic" if the milk is from cows that have been exclusively fed organic feed with no mammalian or poultry by-products, have access to pasture throughout the grazing season, are not treated with synthetic hormones and are not given antibiotics.2 Due to the pasture feeding requirement, organic milk can have more omega-3 fatty acids, however this will vary depending on the season and other factors.
+According to USDA, milk and dairy foods can be labeled "organic" if the milk is from cows that have been exclusively fed organic feed with no mammalian or poultry by-products, have access to pasture throughout the grazing season, are not treated with synthetic hormones and are not given antibiotics.3 Due to the pasture feeding requirement, organic milk can have more omega-3 fatty acids, however this will vary depending on the season and other factors.

 Both organic and conventional dairy farmers are committed to producing high-quality milk and maintaining proper animal care and environmental practices on their farms.